Ernest Archdeacon: Scepticism toward the Wright brothers

 In November 1905 the Wright Brothers had written a letter to George Besançon, the editor of l'Aérophile describing their recent achievements in detail.
 The letter was published in the Paris sporting daily newspaper l'Auto on 30 November 1905, since Besançon was not able to publish it himself without delay.

 This news polarized members of the Aero Club de France.
 A minority, including Besançon, Ferber and Henry Kapférer, believed the claims of the Wright Brothers, but the majority, led by Archdeacon, thought that they were false.

 In 1906 the anti-Wright brothers sceptics in the European aviation community had converted the press.
 European newspapers, especially in France, were openly derisive, calling them bluffeurs (bluffers).
 Archdeacon was publicly sceptical of the brothers' claims in spite of published reports; he wrote several articles and stated that "the French would make the first public demonstration of powered flight".

 On 10 February 1906 the Paris edition of the New York Herald summed up Europe's opinion of the Wright brothers in an editorial: "The Wrights have flown or they have not flown.
 They possess a machine or they do not possess one.
 They are in fact either fliers or liars.
 It is difficult to fly.
 It's easy to say, 'We have flown.'"

 In August 1908, after Wilbur Wright's demonstrations at Les Hunaudières race course near Le Mans, Archdeacon publicly admitted that he had done them an injustice.

 Aeroplane passenger

 Ernest Archdeacon is widely cited as the first aeroplane passenger in Europe when he was piloted by Henry Farman at Ghent on 29 May 1908.
 The total flight was 1241 m.
 Charles E. Vivian says he was preceded on 29 March by Leon Delagrange, who was also flown by Farman.

 Esperanto

 Archdeacon also spoke Esperanto, which he learned in 1908.
-He wrote "Why I became an Esperanto speaker" (Pourquoi je suis devenu espérantiste, Paris: Fayard, 1910, 265p.), prefaced by Henri Farman.
+He wrote "Why I became an Esperanto speaker" (Pourquoi je suis devenu espérantiste, Paris: Fayard, 1910, 265 p.), prefaced by Henri Farman.
 He was elected president of the Société Française pour la Propagation de l'Espéranto in 1925, and advocated that international language until the end of his life.